mariocervera/RMI/README.md

 MethodCaller<Employee, void(int)> m;
 ```

 When we call the *invoke* method on *m*, the *MethodCaller* will invoke a method on an *Employee* object.
-The *MethodCaller*  object must, of course, receive a pointer to this method, whose signature, in this example, must be: void(int).
+When the *MethodCaller* object is created, it receives a pointer to a method from the *Employee* class.
+The signature of this method, in this example, must be: *void (int)*.

 The *MethodCaller* class supports other types of method signatures, such as methods receiving several arguments or having reference parameters.